Uranus Building

-The building was again heavily damaged on 3 April 2024 during the 2024 Hualien earthquake, which left the building tilted over at a 25-degree angle.
-Demolition began on the building two days after the quake and completed after a two week period.
+The tower had suffered damage during 2018 Hualien earthquake, landing it on the "code yellow" list of non-structurally damaged buildings.
+The code was lifted after repairs.
+It then partially collapsed during the 2024 Hualien earthquake, which left the building dramatically tilted over at a 25-degree angle.
+Demolition began on the building two days after the quake and was completed after a two-week period.
 It was one of two tower buildings that were rendered structurally leaning due to the earthquake, next to other damaged buildings including the National Hualien Girls' Senior High School.

+In December 2025, the owner of the construction firm, surnamed Chen, was indicted for charges of negligent homicide due to the collapse of the building.